 Bands vs. Channels vs. Streams

 To sum it up here’s a crude analogy: Wi-Fi connections are like traffic on a multiple deck bridge.
 Each deck is a Wi-Fi band.
 Each lane (including railroads and sidewalks) on a platform is a Wi-Fi channel.
-And the amount of cars (including train cars) that pass through at a given time is the Wi-Fi streams.
+And the member of the traffics (car, busses, trains, bikes, etc.) that pass through at a given time are the Wi-Fi streams.

 A Wi-Fi connection takes place on a single channel (lane) at a time, but the more channels there are (which increase with the number of bands), the more options hardware devices have to deliver better speed.